Winter Gardening With Soilless Media

 - Plants get shocked by cold water just like us!
 Use a water heater in the water reservoir to keep temperatures in the 18-21C range.

-- Switch the crop to vegetables which thrive in the cooler weather, like brassicas (cauliflower and broccoli).
+- Switch the crop to vegetables that thrive in cooler weather, like brassicas (cauliflower, broccoli & choi) and these temperatures are perfect for lettuce.

 - Cover the vegetables if there is a chance of frost.